 About the Kips Bay Library

-The Kips Bay Branch of The New York Public Library opened in 1972, replacing two former libraries: St. Gabriel's and Nathan Straus.
+The Kips Bay Branch of The New York Public Library opened on March 1 1972, replacing two former libraries: St. Gabriel's and Nathan Straus.
 Designed by the award-winning architect, Giorgio Cavaglieri, it was one of the first branches to be built fully accessible to people who use wheelchairs.
 The branch is named after a 17th-century farmer, Jacobus Kip, whose farm extended from Second Avenue and 35th Street to the bay that came to bear his name.

 Community District Information

 For more information about your Community District, including census data, community board information, local schools and other resources, see here.